Naturally Scented Greeting Cards & Tissue Paper Recipe

 Allow an extra day before writing out your greeting card(s) or wrapping presents.
-Choose a blend such as the Christmas Tree blend, Frankincense & Myrrh Blend, Sugar & Spice blend, your own creation, or a single essential oil.
-Put 1-3 drops of the blend onto a cotton ball.
-The intent is to lightly fragrance the cards.
+Choose a blend such as the Christmas Tree blend or the Frankincense & Myrrh Blend, your own creation, or a single essential oil.
+Put 1-2 drops of the blend onto a cotton ball.
+The intent is to very lightly fragrance the cards.
+The aroma should be very faint and only be a hint of aroma.
 Using too much essential oil can potentially cause the cards to have an intense aroma that some recipients may not appreciate.

 Put up to 15 cards and the cotton ball in a large ziploc bag, seal, and let it sit for at least 24 hours.
 Take care not to let the oil come in direct contact with cards or envelopes as the fresh oil could stain them.
 For boxes of cards, you may have enough room to just put the cotton ball right in with the box.